 Toronto Hydro actively participates in industry engagement efforts in order to mitigate the above risks and realize potential opportunities in regulatory, climate change and energy policy development.
 Through these types of engagements, Toronto Hydro monitors proposed regulatory, climate change and energy policy changes that may support or impede its business.
 LDC also employs a comprehensive organizational regulatory application program, which includes a risk assessment, to ensure that all applications to the OEB achieve the highest utility standard of evidence gathering, preparation and presentation, and most accurately reflects the needs of LDC.
+The preparation of the LDC distribution rates application to the OEB for the 2025-2029 rate period is currently underway.
+Successful completion and implementation of the project work plan related to the application is expected to yield long-term results for Toronto Hydro: specifically, funding certainty and flexibility to invest in the modernization and renewal of the distribution system and to prepare for growth and electrification driven by the City's TransformTO.
+However, there can be no assurance that the OEB will substantially approve the activities, plans and methodologies set out therein or the revenue requirement related thereto.

 Additionally, the policy priorities of provincial and federal governments and regulatory bodies beyond those specifically applicable to the climate change and energy space, including policies of more general application, and the implementation of policies by such bodies, may impact Toronto Hydro's ability to deliver effective and efficient operations, meet business objectives, report on its activities and capitalize upon new opportunities.
 Developments and changes in any of the laws, rules, regulations, policies, permits, or directives applicable to the businesses carried on by Toronto Hydro, and the manner of implementation and application of the same, could materially adversely affect Toronto Hydro.
 This may include developments with respect to labour and employment laws, changes to accounting standards and financial reporting requirements and environmental obligations, among others.
-This may also include changes to public safety rules, such as restrictive measures affecting the mobility or availability of human and/or non-human resources associated with contagious diseases such as COVID-19 or other adverse public health developments.
-The global COVID-19 pandemic resulted in governments worldwide, including the governments of Canada, Ontario and the City, enacting emergency and ongoing measures to combat the spread of COVID-19.
-These measures, which include the implementation of stay at home orders, restrictions on non-essential workplaces, travel bans, self-imposed quarantine periods and social distancing, have caused material disruption to businesses globally and in Ontario, and resulted in emergency management measures being taken by Toronto Hydro.
+This may also include changes to public safety rules, such as restrictive measures affecting the mobility or availability of human and/or non-human resources associated with infectious diseases such as COVID-19 or other adverse public health developments.
 Toronto Hydro actively engages with government entities and participates in industry organizations to monitor emerging policies and where possible plays an advocacy role.